jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-1b.md

 - **so complete a separation of one business from another, as in manufactures** *

-> *Superphysics note: This is why Economic Superphysics advocates a country's agricultural sector to not be more than 30% of its GDP
+{{< n n="This is why Economic Superphysics advocates a country's agricultural sector to not be more than 30% of its GDP" >}}

 It is impossible to entirely separate the grazier's business from the wheat-farmer's business.